Tunisia: Emerging Identities in North Africa

 Discover Tunisia’s ancient history, contemporary challenges, and cultural and geographic diversity.

-The SIT Tunisia program includes a five-day educational excursion outside Tunis and one international excursion to Toulouse, France (detailed information below), as well as short field trips within Tunis and the Cap Bon region.
-Trips around Tunis include visiting Carthage; the Bardo archaeological museum; Tunis’s historic medina; Nabeul, Tunisia’s ceramics capital; and Hammamet, a popular holiday resort.
+The SIT Tunisia program includes two weeklong educational excursions throughout the country as well as short field trips within Tunis and the Cap Bon region.
+Trips around Tunis include visiting Carthage; the Bardo archeological museum; Tunis’s historic medina; Nabeul, Tunisia’s ceramics capital; and Hammamet, a popular holiday resort.